 Diagnosis of Alcohol Withdrawal Syndrome

-A professional may verify whether AWS or any other condition is present.
-From here, a treatment plan may be devised to begin the recovery process.
-Self-diagnosis is dangerous, as something may be missed.
+Self-diagnosis is dangerous, and individuals should seek professional guidance at the first sign of alcohol withdrawal.
 For those with more severe cases of alcohol withdrawal, attempting to detox without medical assistance may lead to DTs, seizures, and untimely death.

-Questions a doctor may ask to determine AWS include:
+Questions a doctor may ask to diagnose alcohol withdrawal syndrome include:

 - What current symptoms are you experiencing?